-The Department may impose an additional penalty against entities that know a certificate of registration is required but who engage in business without obtaining the certificate, and entities that continue operating on a revoked or suspended certificate.
+The Department may impose an additional penalty against entities that know a certificate of registration is required but engage in business without obtaining the certificate, as well as entities that continue operating on a revoked or suspended certificate.
 The penalty amount is discretionary but cannot exceed \$100 per day.